How Many People Have HSV-1 And HSV-2?

 The transmission of HSV-1 via birth is highly unlikely.
 A pregnant person who acquires HSV-2 for the first time during pregnancy may be more likely to transmit genital herpes during birth.

-People Cannot Spread Herpes Unless They Have Sores Or Blisters.
+People cannot Spread Herpes Unless They Have Sores Or Blisters.

 Many people have asymptomatic herpes simplex infections.
 Saliva, semen, and vaginal secretions can still transmit HSV-1 or HSV-2 even without active cold sores or blisters.